arduino/arduino-modulino-mpy/docs/api.md

 - `i2c_bus` _I2C_ - The I2C bus to use.
 If not provided, the default I2C bus will be used.
 - `address` _int_ - The address of the device.
 If not provided, the device will try to auto discover it.
 - `name` _str_ - The name of the device.
+- `check_connection` _bool_ - Whether to check if the device is connected to the bus.

 <a id="modulino.modulino.Modulino.discover"></a>